aditya-shri/VPN/README.md

 # Personal VPN
 ## Shadowsocks+V2Ray-plugin

-Click the button below to deploy, and remember to order a Star if it works:
+Click the button below to deploy, and remember to Star if it works:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 ---

 ## 0. Attention

-Deployment can be done on any server with the help of Docker.
+- Deployment can be done on any server with the help of DockerFile.

-Heroku Deployment requires registration of a heroku account, a email is required when registering a heroku account (otherwise the verification code cannot be brushed out).
+- Heroku Deployment requires registration of a heroku account, a email is required when registering a heroku account (otherwise the verification code cannot be brushed out).
+- If app gets ban on Heroku, try forking and then deploying OR deploy using Heroku-CLI.

-The environment variables required now are:
+The environment variables required are:
 ```json
 Domain   : The domain of your server without the schema(https, http etc)
 Password : Password you want to set for the Shadowsocks VPN service